Overview

 People living with HIV have also been convicted for involuntary manslaughter for non-disclosure of their status prior to sex.
 In a 2017 case, a man was sentenced to eight years’ imprisonment for having unprotected sex with a woman without disclosing his status after the woman contracted HIV and subsequently died.

 Perceived ‘exposure’ is also an offence and can be prosecuted under several provisions.
-The first, ‘harassment with bodily substance’, makes it an offence to ‘expose’ another to bodily fluids with the intent to ‘annoy, threaten, alarm, or harass’.
+The first, ‘harassment with a bodily substance’, makes it an offence to ‘expose’ another to bodily fluids with the intent to ‘annoy, threaten, alarm, or harass’.
 There is no requirement for intent to transmit, or for transmission to occur.
 This offence carries a penalty of up to 36 months’ imprisonment.
 The offence explicitly applies to people living with HIV and viral hepatitis; similar conduct is only an offence for others in the context of detention, and with a lower penalty.

 Another provision, a ‘spreading contagion’ offence, makes it a second-degree misdemeanour, punishable with up to 90 days’ imprisonment, to fail to take measures to prevent ‘exposure’ to a ‘dangerous, contagious disease’, which has been interpreted to include HIV.
 Reports suggest that sex workers have frequently been charged with this provision, but it appears not to relate to HIV, and in most cases the contagion charge is dropped.